Addressing Breaks in the Top Plates

 Restoring Cripple Wall Top Plate Continuity

 Steel straps and nails are the two methods by which continuity is restored.
+Using nails is by far the fastest and most effective method.

 In this image, a steel strap called a CST strap connects the two sections of the top plate.